dayekuaipao/PyTorchTemplate/README.md

 ##### lib/datasets

 The path of PyTorch datasets.
-There is a example 'cifar.py' for it.
+There is an example 'cifar.py' for it.
 Just like a traditional PyTorch dataset,but we should register it in dataset_registry.

 ##### lib/models

 The path of models.
-There are some backbones such as  inception, MobileNet, ResNet, VGG and loss function like focal loss in the directory .
+There are some backbones such as inception, MobileNet, ResNet, VGG and loss function like focal loss in the directory.
 You can implement your own model using these backbones and loss.

 ##### lib/utils